teemuniskanen/docs/docs/components.md

 Github: [](https://github.com/ebmeds/api-gateway)

 The API gateway is the access point from the outside world.
 It mostly acts as a request broker, forwarding requests to the appropriate containers, usually the engine.
 At the moment, it also provides the translation services between FHIR and the EBMeDS native XML format.
-Another output option is a custom internal JSON format as used by the apps
+Another output option is a custom JSON format used by some EBMeDS-connected apps.

-### Input

-FHIR requests, EBMeDS XML requests.
+* Input: FHIR requests, EBMeDS XML requests.

-### Output

-FHIR, EBMeDS XML, custom JSON formats.
+* Output: FHIR, EBMeDS XML, custom JSON formats.

-### Future plans

-1. Refactor FHIR format conversion into a separate service.
-2. Implement user authentication.

 ## engine

 The main service, performing most of the calculations when performing decision support.
 Takes patient XML data as an input, and outputs data to aid in clinical decision making.
 Most notably, text-based reminder messages.

-### Input
+Also produces

-EBMeDS XML.
+* Input: EBMeDS XML

-### Output

-EBMeDS XML, custom JSON formats.
+* Output: EBMeDS XML, custom JSON formats

 ## coaching

 An ODA-specific container, may or may not be present in the future.
 A simple REST interface providing access to coaching programs produced by Duodecim.
 These programs are given in FHIR STU3 form, and contain a number of messages that are to be sent to a patient at set times to aid in e.g. weight loss, cutting down on alcohol consumtion etc.

-### Input

-HTTP REST requests.
+* Input: HTTP REST requests.

-### Output

-FHIR
+* Output: FHIR

 ## diagnosis-specific-view

 A UI providing a specialised view of the results obtained from the engine, for a specific patient.
 This container works like a kind of proxy to the engine: instead of sending the XML with patient data to the engine, it is sent to this container.
 The request is sent onward to the engine with some special flags, making the engine produce a specialised JSON format, that this container renders as HTML for the user.
 The JSON can also be sent directly to the user, should he want to build his own UI.

-### Input

-EBMeDS XML
+* Input: EBMeDS XML

-### Output

-HTML
+* Output: HTML

 ## comprehensive-medication-review

 Similar to diagnosis-specific-view, this is another specialised UI view, focusing on medication.

-### Input

-EBMeDS XML
+* Input: EBMeDS XML

-### Output

-HTML
+* Output: HTML

 ## elasticsearch